-Adrienne Halladay, marketing consultant at Symphony Legal, explains why lawyers shouldn't be afraid of advertising – and how online advertising has become an essential part of law firm marketing
+Sam Borrett, founder of the legal sector marketing agency Legmark, explains why lawyers shouldn't be afraid of advertising and how online advertising has become an essential part of law firm marketing.
+(Updated 12 May 2023)

-The idea of advertising arouses mixed emotions for lawyers.
-Some see it as essential, others as outdated or in some instances as irrelevant.
+Lawyers all have different views on advertising and its benefits.
+Some see it as essential, others as outdated or, in some instances, irrelevant.
 Many simply don't like the idea, feeling that advertising is perceived as ambulance-chasing or will harm the firm's professional image.
+Partners will sometimes question the value of spending money on advertising.

 The right advertising